zvxzdx/runeforge-wiki-ru/specific-guide/animation-landing/Importing-and-Exporting-Animation.md

 To export, select file > Export All
 ![export_all.png](/user-pictures/goat/export_all.png)

-Then, select the animation you want to replace and make sure you export as .anm
+Then, select the animation you want to replace and make sure you export as <a href="/en/specific-guide/filetypes#anm">.anm</a>

 ![export_has_anm.png](/user-pictures/goat/export_has_anm.png =x400)